RAI-SCC/torch_blue/docs/source/index.rst

 To learn how you can use ``torch_blue`` you can read the :ref:`quickstart guide <quickstart>`.
+If you have implemented your model, but struggle to get it running check our :ref:`debug guide <debug>` for some basic approaches to debugging a BNN.

 If you find any bug, have a feature request, or want to contribute visit us on `GitHub <https://github.com/RAI-SCC/torch_blue>`_.

+And finally, if you are struggling to understand any part of this documentation let us know. ``torch_blue`` is explicitly intended to be accessible for users without experience with BNNs.
+If you are struggling someone else is probably struggling with the same thing now or at least in the future.
+Make an issue, let us know what is unclear or confusing so we can try to improve it and make BNNs accessible to everyone.

 .. toctree::
    :hidden: